-The general partner does not receive any management fee or other compensation for its management of Star Gas Partners.
-The general partner is reimbursed at cost for all expenses incurred on behalf of Star Gas Partners, including the costs of compensation described herein properly allocable to Star Gas Partners.
-The amended and restated partnership agreement provides that the general partner shall determine the expenses that are allocable to Star Gas Partners in any reasonable manner determined by the general partner in its sole discretion.
+The General Partner does not receive any management fee or other compensation for its management of the Partnership.
+The General Partner is reimbursed at cost for all expenses incurred on behalf of the Partnership, including the costs of compensation described herein properly allocable to the Partnership.
+The Partnership Agreement provides that the General Partner shall determine the expenses that are allocable to the Partnership in any reasonable manner determined by the General Partner in its sole discretion.

-The general partner will be entitled to distributions on its general partner units and will be entitled to incentive distributions in respect of those units, as described under "Cash Distribution Policy."
+The General Partner will be entitled to distributions on its General Partner Units and will be entitled to Incentive Distributions in respect of those Units, as described under "Cash Distribution Policy."